deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/README.md

 1. Find out in which cloud network the Deckhouse Kubernetes Platform cluster is running.

-   The network name matches the `prefix` field of the [ClusterConfiguration] resource(../../installing/configuration.html#clusterconfiguration).
+   The network name matches the `prefix` field of the [ClusterConfiguration](../../installing/configuration.html#clusterconfiguration) resource.
 It can be retrieved using the following command:

    ```bash
    kubectl get secrets -n kube-system d8-cluster-configuration -ojson | \